Best Backpacking Sleeping Bags 2024

 What we didn't like: heavy

-A popular sleeping bag for its comfort, the Nemo Forte 20 sleeping bag is our winner for Best Synthetic Sleeping Bag.
-Made with 80% recycled PrimaLoft RISE synthetic fill, this bag has an ISO tested comfort rating of 32 degrees and ISO tested lower limit of 22 degrees for men, and 20 and 10 degrees, respectively, for women.
+A popular sleeping bag for its comfort, the Nemo Forte 20 Endless Promise sleeping bag is our winner for Best Synthetic Sleeping Bag.
+This bag has an ISO tested comfort rating of 30 degrees for men and 20 degrees for women, and ISO tested lower limit of 19 degrees for men, and 10 degrees for women.
 We backpacked with this bag on a snowy spring trip in Colorado and found it warm even in just below freezing temperatures.

 In addition to being recyclable, the Nemo Forte is made of 100% recycled material, including a recycled liner, bluesign-approved shell fabric, and Zerofiber PCR insulation, which is made from 100% post-consumer recycled materials.
 This goes along with Nemo’s brand commitment to the the environment.
 They’re also a founding member of the Outdoor Industry Association Climate Action Corps.